bharatagrawal/TheFatRat/README.md

 - File pumper

-- Create backdoor with another techniq
+- Create backdoor with another technique

-- Autorunscript for listeners ( easy to use )
+- Autorun script for listeners ( easy to use )

-- Drop into Msfconsole
+- Drop into msfconsole

 - Some other fun stuff :)